AnggaR96s/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.